QuantEcon/lecture-jax/lectures/kesten_processes.md

 * $\{a_t\}_{t \geq 1}$ is a nonnegative IID stochastic process and
 * $\{\eta_t\}_{t \geq 1}$ is another nonnegative IID stochastic process, independent of the first.

-+++ {"user_expressions": []}

 ### Application: firm dynamics

+In this section we apply Kesten process theory to the study of firm dynamics.

 #### Gibrat's law

 It was postulated many years ago by Robert Gibrat that firm size evolves according to a simple rule whereby size next period is proportional to current size.

 This is now known as [Gibrat's law of proportional growth](https://en.wikipedia.org/wiki/Gibrat%27s_law).